 Physical Description: The yellow tang is a bright, bold, uniform yellow.
 They can become pale with a white horizontal streak at night or when startled or stressed.
 The defining characteristic of tangs is the white barb-like projection on their caudal peduncle.
 This “tang” or “scalpel” is used for defense.

 Temperament: The yellow tang is a fairly docile fish that gets along with most tank mates.
 They will act aggressively towards any other tangs or fish with similar body shapes, so it is best to keep only one per system.
 Most other tank mates, however small or large, should be compatible.

 Size: These fish generally grow to 7 or 8 inches in length, though larger specimens have been seen.
-Due to their larger size and active grazing behavior, they should be housed in system no smaller than 75 gallons and having ample water flow and filtration.
+Due to their larger size and active grazing behavior, they should be housed in a system no smaller than 75 gallons and having ample water flow and filtration.

 Distribution: The yellow tang is found on the reefs surrounding the Hawaiian Islands.
-Although it is sometimes considered endemic there (and most of the animals collected for the aquarium trade originate in Hawaii), the yellow tang is also found westward in the Marshall Islands, the Northern Marianas islands, and all the way to Southern Japan.
+Although it is sometimes considered endemic there (and most of the animals collected for the aquarium trade originate in Hawaii), the yellow tang is also found westward in the Marshall Islands, the Northern Marianas Islands, and all the way to Southern Japan.